scottwright-dev/react-tailwind-vite-template/README.md

 # React-Tailwind-Vite Project Template

 A template for building React apps with Tailwind & Vite.
-Rre-configured with Prettier and ESLint.
+Pre-configured with Prettier and ESLint.

 ## Features